Billy Christmas: Family life

 In 1902 Christmas was expected to captain the Britannia Football Team.
 Instead, he met and fell in love with Ellen "Hattie" Harriet Turk.
 Though admiring Billy's athleticism, Hattie did not want him to get hurt.
 As a result, she convinced him to retire from contact sports.
 They would subsequently marry at Owen Sound, Ontario in 1905.

 Billy and Hattie Christmas had four children.
 Their elder daughter Doris died of a brain tumor at age fifteen.
 Hattie Christmas died at age 51 from breast cancer.

 Later life and death

 Using his business and medical connections, Christmas worked to develop a group hospitalization scheme, whereby the poor and middle class could receive health care.
 Before he could get the project off the ground, however, Christmas, age 62, died of a massive heart attack.

 Three days after his death, fellow MAAA member Percy Roberts said Christmas "was the greatest exponent of Canadian sport: rugby, hockey and lacrosse of his time."

-In 2015, Christmas was inducted into the Canada's Sports Hall of Fame as an Honoured Member.
+In 2015, Christmas was awarded the Order of Sport, marking his induction into the Canada's Sports Hall of Fame.